why Arrival [ARVL] is a Good Choice for Investors After New Price Target of $12.24

-Arrival [NASDAQ: ARVL] loss -1.59% on the last trading session, reaching $3.10 price per share at the time.
+Arrival [NASDAQ: ARVL] slipped around -0.16 points on Thursday, while shares priced at $3.00 at the close of the session, down -5.06%.
 The company report on March 2, 2022 that Arrival Reports Preliminary Fourth Quarter and Full Year 2021 Financial Results.

 The Top 5 Ways to Trade a Potential $800 Billion Metaverse